The power of the flower

 Various forms of flower energy medicine go back as far as the Egyptians and ancient Greeks (and maybe even further, who knows) but the first historical mention of flower essences as we know them was said to be by Paracelsus (1493-1542), a well-known physician and botanist who used the dew collected from flowers to treat some of his patients.

 They were however made famous by Dr. Edward Bach (1886-1936) who was a medical doctor, homeopath and nature lover who eventually left his very successful full-time surgical practice in the city to dedicate his time to exploring the field of flower essences.
 Nowadays the art of flower essences is fairly well-known in the world of natural medicine and is closely associated with homeopathy.

-In my work with clients, I enter into altered states of consciousness through drumming and singing (or at times, through the use of plant medicines) and then journey into the imaginal realms to make contact with the specific flower spirits that want to work with my client.
-I do my best to drop all expectations and allow myself to be guided directly by the flowers.
+In my approach with clients, I enter into altered states of consciousness through drumming, singing or entheogenic ceremony and then journey into the imaginal realms to make contact with the specific flower spirits that want to work with my client.
+I do my best to drop all expectations and allow myself to be guided directly by flowers.

 The flowers that want to be a part of the blend will make themselves known to me (i may put up to 4 essences into one bottle for a client to work with) and may take me on a journey or I may consult with them on a treatment plan for our client.